top of page

 Place Value Charts: Comparing/Ordering [TEKS Tools Grade 4]

-This post specifically looks at how place value charts can be used understand place value and compose/decompose numbers.
+This post specifically looks at how place value charts can be used to compare/order numbers and understand patterns in multiplication.
 Read more about TEKS Tools and their rationale here.

 PlAce Value Charts